zibaatak/A-B-Test/README.md

 ## Overview

-Welcome to the Fast Food Marketing Campaign A/B Test project!The goal of this project is to meticulously evaluate the outcomes of A/B testing, enabling us to discern the most effective marketing approach for introducing a new menu item.
+Welcome to the Fast Food Marketing Campaign A/B Test project!
+The goal of this project is to meticulously evaluate the outcomes of A/B testing, enabling us to discern the most effective marketing approach for introducing a new menu item.
 Through a comprehensive exploration of the data, we aim to make informed decisions that will maximize the impact of the marketing campaigns and drive sales growth.